cschreib/vif/doc/sphinx/index.rst

-phy++ documentation
+vif documentation
 ===================

-phy++ is a set of library and tools built to provide user-friendly vector data manipulation, as offered in interpreted languages like IDL_, its open source clone GDL_, or Python and numpy_, but with the added benefit of C++: increased robustness, and optimal speed.
+vif is a set of library and tools built to provide user-friendly vector data manipulation, as offered in interpreted languages like IDL_, its open source clone GDL_, or Python and numpy_, but with the added benefit of C++: increased robustness, and optimal speed.

 The library can be split into two components:

 * The "core" library
 * The "support" library

-The core library introduces the ``vec`` type (a "data vector"), which is the most important data type in phy++, while the support library provides functions and other tools to manipulate these vectors and perform common tasks.
-You can think of phy++ as a separate language inside C++, where the core library defines this language, and the support library is the the "standard" library where all the useful functions are stored.
+The core library introduces the ``vec`` type (a "data vector"), which is the most important data type in vif, while the support library provides functions and other tools to manipulate these vectors and perform common tasks.
+You can think of vif as a separate language inside C++, where the core library defines this language, and the support library is the the "standard" library where all the useful functions are stored.

-Below is a code sample written in phy++ that illustrates the most basic functionalities.
+Below is a code sample written in vif that illustrates the most basic functionalities.

 .. code-block:: c++

-    vec2f img = fits::read("img.fits"); // read a FITS image
-    img -= median(img);                 // subtract the median of the whole image float imax = max(img);              // find the maximum of the image
+    using namespace vif;                // import everything in current namespace vec2f img = fits::read("img.fits"); // read a FITS image img -= median(img);                 // subtract the median of the whole image float imax = max(img);              // find the maximum of the image